M5ez/M5ez/README.md

 As you can see we define our menu named `myMenu` and we added three items with names and optional functions to jump to.
 We have inserted this in the Arduino `loop` function, but we might as well have stuck it in setup, because this menu will keep running forever: the `myMenu.run()` statement will never complete.
 It will display the menu, call and wait for the appropriate function if the user selects a menu option, rinse and repeat.

 Which is all fine and well if that's our main menu, but it doesn't work if if the menu is a submenu.
 This is why the `yourMenu.run()` function exits if the user selects a menu item named "Exit", "Back" or "Done".
-This may be with a capitalized first letter or all lower case.
+This may be with a capitalised first letter or all lower case.
 (Menu items are just like buttons in that they have a name and a caption.
 If you add an item with `yourMenu.addItem("Exit | Go back to main menu"), it will display the longer text, but still cause the menu to exit.

 Let's see our sketch again, this time with a submenu added: